zalando/planb-docs/monitoring.rst

     Number of upstream cache misses because of expiration.
 ``planb.tokeninfo.proxy.upstream``
     Timer for calls to the upstream tokeninfo.
 Cached responses are not measured here.

+The Token Info is mostly CPU-bound by its JWT signature verification operations.
+Monitoring the CPU usage percentage is therefore strongly recommended.